Sonali210/Speech-Recognition/README.md

 and convert it to understandable format which allows us to apply our function: recognize

 # How to run this repo on your local
-You need to install dependencies by using pip install-r requirements.txt in your command prompt Run app.py file
+1.You need to install dependencies by using pip install-r requirements.txt in your command prompt 2.Run app.py file
-Copy the URL obtained in your web browser and here you go.
+3.Copy the URL obtained in your web browser and here you go.
-Upload your own wav file or choose one from 'Recording' named folder of this repository.(Remember only files with .wav extentions are to be uploaded.)
+4.Upload your own wav file or choose one from 'Recording' named folder of this repository.(Remember only files with .wav extentions are to be uploaded.)
-Click on transcribe.
+5.Click on transcribe.

 Congratulations! your speech has been converted to text.
 Try using different speeches and see the results:)